Clubs and Organizations

 String players seeking to foster a love for symphonic works and to promote music across the WSU campus and to play four or five concerts a year of varied repertoire.
 All majors are welcome to audition.

 This group promotes vocal jazz singing in the WSU community and the Palouse.
 Vocal Jazz ensembles allow students to express themselves through the singing of jazz and popular music.
-Voting members consist of regularly enrolled full-time undergraduate and graduate students of WSU; non-voting members may consist of WSU employees or non-students.
+Organized under the Allegro RSO.

 This student group promotes film production opportunities at WSU and sponsors the Wazzu Independent Film Festival (WIFF) and other film-related activities.
 All students interested in film production are welcome.